 8. Try breathing exercises and meditation

-Breathing exercises and meditation may be very useful solutions to help with your sleep after meniscus surgery.
+Breathing exercises and meditation may be very useful solutions to help with your sleep after a meniscus injury.

 First because, as explained in The Atlantic, a number of studies have now found that “by activating and reinforcing some areas of the brain used in pain processing, meditation has the overall effect of helping to reduce pain intensity in patients.
 Other theories on how meditation helps pain exist, including that it decreases stress, which in turn decreases pain.
 Scientists explained that meditation has [been] known to be helpful for a while, but [they have] shown through [two different studies] that it takes much less time to see results than previously thought.”